Pimco to pay $20 million over misleading investors about ETF performance

-WASHINGTON/NEW YORK Pacific Management Investment Co (Pimco) will pay $20 million to settle charges it misled investors about the performance of a top exchange-traded fund it manages, U.S. regulators said on Thursday.
+WASHINGTON/NEW YORK (Reuters) - Pacific Management Investment Co (Pimco) will pay $20 million to settle charges it misled investors about the performance of a top exchange-traded fund it manages, U.S. regulators said on Thursday.

-The Securities and Exchange Commission's settlement with Pimco, a unit of German insurer Allianz SE (ALVG.DE), came more than two years after bond manager Bill Gross, who managed PIMCO Total Return Exchange-Traded Fund (BOND) (BOND.P), left the company for smaller rival Janus Capital Group Inc (JNS.N).
+The Securities and Exchange Commission’s settlement with Pimco, a unit of German insurer Allianz SE (ALVG.DE), came more than two years after bond manager Bill Gross, who managed PIMCO Total Return Exchange-Traded Fund (BOND) (BOND.P), left the company for smaller rival Janus Capital Group Inc JNS.N.

 The SEC said Pimco overstated the ETF’s value and provided “misleading” reasons for the fund’s early success, which was premised on buying small pieces or “odd lots” of mortgaged-backed securities that sell at a discount to larger units.